 - Taybin Rutkin (New York, NY)

 - Taybin has been involved with Ardour for a long long time.
 He has contributed lots of code, and was particularly responsible for the use of XML in the state persistence aspect of the program.
 He also (re)wrote the soundfile library code to use LRDF.
 In addition he was responsible for the integration of the gettext system and the compose() templates that make Ardour's internationalization possible.
 He has consistently made suggestions that resulted in significantly more elegant code and design.
 Taybin also set up and oversees our Drupal CMS and Mantis bug reporting system.
 Taybin initiated the port to OS X, and started work on the native OS X version.
-Then he got a more demanding job, and then a girlfriend and then a fiance ... thankfully, he still helps out with website management and review.
+Then he got a more demanding job, and then a girlfriend and then a fiance and then a wife and then a child and then ...

 - Marcus Andersson (Karlstad, Sweden)

 - Marcus contributed a number of useful patches and worked on the dB-related issues in the gain stages and metering, other numeric computations, and much useful debugging, bug reporting and analysis.